 Additional degree requirements and course descriptions for the Master’s in Finance Analysis can be found on the Graduate School website.

 Students admitted to the MS-Finance Analysis program without sufficient background may need to complete additional courses.
 Please contact the Graduate Student Services Office for more information.

 Graduate Certificate in Investment Management

-We’re excited to have you join the Lubar School of Business and we hope the following information will be useful as you start the application process for graduate school.
+We’re excited to have you join the Lubar College of Business and we hope the following information will be useful as you start the application process for graduate school.

 We will carefully consider all elements in your application file as we determine if you will be a good fit for our graduate programs.
 However, meeting the minimum requirements does not guarantee admission.

 - Completion of an Undergraduate Degree